openstack/training-guides/doc/upstream-training/source/slides/howitsmade-communication.rst

 Exercise 2
 ==========

-* Look through the list of mailing lists and subscribe to at least one list of interest
+* Subscribe to the openstack-discuss mailing list.
-* Locate the archives for that ML.
+* Locate the archives for the openstack-discuss ML.
   What email thread has the most responses this month?